camunda-community-hub/camunda-8-helm-profiles/aws/multi-region/active-active/dual-region/README.md

 These properties will configure the cluster for each region.
 The physical region name will be used as a Kubernetes namespace.

+The following command will generate the cluster.yaml for the region, create the cluster, apply the storage class, install the CSI addon, install the CNI addon, configure the OIDC provider

 ```sh
 cd region0
 make kube

 cd ../region1
 make kube
 cd ..